brandur/sorg/content/passages-drafts/003-kumano-kodo.md

-I've been thinking about web APIs lately, specifically about the status quo, possibilities for the future, and where the industry is going from here.
+I've been thinking about web APIs lately, specifically about the status quo, possibilities for the future, and where industry is likely going from here.
 We reveled in our own ingenuity when we banished SOAP, but did we make things all that much better?
-Today's generation of REST APIs are widespread, but they share little with each other beyond a response format (JSON) and some loose conventions around mapping HTTP verbs to CRUD actions.
-The promises of discoverability, change resistance, and automation made by hypermedia never materialized.
+Today's generation of REST APIs are widespread, but they share little with each other beyond a common response format (JSON) and some loose conventions around mapping HTTP verbs to CRUD actions.
+The promises of discoverability, change resistance, and automation made by REST/hypermedia have had ten years to materialize, but never have.

-I wrote a [a recent piece on GraphQL][graphql], a technology which I find to have a number of interesting properties.
-It's improved queryability, built-in ability to self-describe, and predisposition to be gracefully evolved would be a vast improvement over the loose conventions of the world of semi-REST that we have today.
+I wrote a [a recent piece on GraphQL][graphql], a technology which I find interesting on a number of dimensions.
+Its improved queryability, well-defined specification, built-in capacity to self-describe, and predisposition to be gracefully evolved would be a vast improvement over the patchwork world of semi-REST that we have today.

-## Until next time (#next-time)
+## Sayonara (#sayonara)

-If you made it this far, you've just read 2,000+ words about Japan and software, which is more than I'd expect from anyone -- thanks for reading it all the way through!
+If you made it this far, you've just read 2,000+ words about Japan and software, which is more than anyone should have to put up with from me -- thanks (and congratulations and condolences) for getting all the way through!
 I'll try not to wait another half year before writing again, but as usual, you can hear from me sooner by replying to this message.

 [1] In Japan, it's common even today to measure the size of a room by the number of tatami mats that fit in it.
 A